Oppenheimer (film): Influence on legislation

-Accuracy and omissions
+Historical accuracy

 President Truman's portrait of the Argentine leader José de San Martín did not arrive at the White House until 1946, more than a year after his meeting with Oppenheimer.

 Some scenes in the movie were taken word-for-word out of the book or real life events.
 Many of the changes are small embellishments or changes from real life.
 For example, Oppenheimer was not as excited about his discovery of black holes as shown in the film since he did not know how significant it would become.
 The study was indeed released on the same day Germany invaded Poland, as shown in the film.
 During the Trinity test, Donald Hornig had his hand on the kill switch for a faster reaction time and not near it as depicted in the film.
 Truman did call Oppenheimer a "crybaby" but in a letter to Dean Acheson one year later, not immediately after meeting Oppenheimer.

-It was also pointed out that the incorrect American flag was used.
-In some shots, the current 50-star flag is shown.
-This version was not adopted until 1960.
+The incorrect American flag for the time period was used in the film.
+In some shots, the current 50-star flag is shown, which was not adopted until 1960.
 During the war, the American flag had only 48 stars as Hawaii and Alaska had yet to become states.

 The scene where Oppenheimer poisons his tutor's apple at university is based on accounts that Oppenheimer gave of the incident, but it is unclear whether it occurred in real life.
 Oppenheimer is depicted as putting potassium cyanide in the apple before having a change of heart the next day and narrowly preventing it from being eaten.
 There is no evidence that Niels Bohr nearly ate the apple or had any involvement in the incident.
-Oppenheimer and Einstein were friends, but the specific conversations which the film revolves around never happened.
-Oppenheimer took his concerns about an unstoppable chain reaction to physicist Karl Compton at MIT, not Einstein.
-Although the film portrays Groves' aggressive recruitment of Oppenheimer, Arthur Compton at the Metallurgical Laboratory had earlier recruited and appointed Oppenheimer to take over the research into the bomb-design part of what became the Manhattan Project.